1971 Great Lakes blizzard: Metro Detroit area

 Near Detroit wind gusts of 80 mph ripped roofs from buildings, including the roof of a high school in Livonia, and blew people to the ground.
 In Northville, the winds blew over the Police Department's 90 ft communications antenna, which landed on the car of the chief of police.
 Detroit itself had consistent winds of 30 to 45 mph with a peak of 55 mph, leading General Motors and Chrysler to close down four plants in the mid-afternoon, and requiring the cancellation or delay of most flights.
 City staff applied 2,500 tons of salt onto arterial roads that morning, but in most cases the winds blew the salt away and blew snow onto the roads.
 Four pile-ups of between 22 and 35 vehicles occurred, one on the I-96 included about five semi-trucks which left one person critically injured and several others hospitalized, while closing the freeway for six hours, and another on I-95 that left 13 persons injured.
 Oakland, reported greater than 100 traffic accidents before noon on January 26, and the other four southeastern Michigan counties reported the volume of accidents left their telephone switchboards overwhelmed most of the day.
 Statewide, the blizzard contributed to four deaths, two being traffic accident deaths, both from cars being rear-ended, and another, a pedestrian struck by a vehicle.

 The second winter storm brought 4 in more snow to Detroit and much of Michigan's Lower Peninsula three days later, on January 29 and early January 30.
 The storm featured fierce winds gusting up to 50 mph and blizzard and near-blizzard conditions in various urban areas, which slowed the evening rush hours to a crawl and again left many abandoned vehicles dotting the sides of major freeways.
-Hundreds of people had to spend hours or the night in make-shift accommodation, including the occupants of 200 cars blocked in a six-mile stretch of US Route 131, who bedded down in an American Legion Hall, private homes, buses and all-night restaurants.
+Hundreds of people had to spend hours or the night in makeshift accommodation, including the occupants of 200 cars blocked in a six-mile stretch of US Route 131, who bedded down in an American Legion Hall, private homes, buses and all-night restaurants.
 At least five people died in Michigan from the traffic accidents from the second storm, one a pedestrian, and one person died from exposure.